 Amy Sawyers-Williams is a theatre artist and arts educator who has been working in the arts field for over a decade.
 She earned her Master’s in Applied Theatre from CUNY, where she gained experience in devising, Theatre of the Oppressed, Theatre-In-Education, and as a teaching artist in the NYC schools.
 Amy has co-created and devised six original shows and workshops with diverse communities that have been featured locally and nationally.
-Her thesis work focused on intergenerational storytelling and the performance of stories.
-She now oversees the Arts Outreach and Engagement Office at Arts NC State where she teaches improv workshops on campus.
+She founded See Saw Projects in 2017 and is currently co-running the See Saw Prison Project in the Wake Country Correctional Center.

 Prison Project Co-Facilitator